Predict the future by creating it

 Key outcome

-A practical, strengths-based profile of socio-sexual understanding that guides respectful supports, promotes safer choices, and informs education without making predictive or diagnostic claims.
+A practical, strengths-based profile of socio-sexual understanding that informs respectful education and safety planning, supports autonomy, and promotes safer decision-making without making predictive or diagnostic claims.

 Verbal Informed Sexual Consent & Communication Assessment